edieterle/SVA-Classification/README.md

 ## 5 Results

+These results were attained using a seed of 42 before the LLM was fine-tuned.
 For the extracted and generated sentence test suite, the LLM had an accuracy of 91.2%.
 The Parser had an accuracy of 61.6% on parsed sentences, but could not parse 20.6% of the total sentences.
-For the real-world sentence test suite, the LLM had an accuracy of 78.9%.
+For the real-world sentence test suite, the LLM had an accuracy of 61.5%.
 The Parser had an accuracy of 13.9% on parsed sentences, but could not parse 1.60% of the total sentences.

 ## 6 Analysis